David City wrestling: Exceeding expectations

 Although several members of the lineup had questions, what wasn't in question were the chances for at least one Scout to join 29 others who have stood atop the state podium.
 Tre' Daro came ever so close last year, losing a 12-1 major decision to unbeaten Josh Miller of Arlington in the Class C 170-pound title bout.

 Daro returned to state 37-2 and determined to finish what he had started.
-A 10-2 decision, quartefinal pin, 8-6 semifinal victory and 6-1 championship win put him on top.
+A 10-2 decision, quarterfinal pin, 8-6 semifinal victory and 6-1 championship win put him on top.

 Simon Schindler joined him there capping a 38-1 season by winning 15-0 in the first round, by fall in the quarters, in a 6-5 ultimate tiebreaker in the semis and 2-0 for the title.